vsalavatov/intellij.kotlinx.coroutines/IntelliJ-patches.md

 Changes were made to lambda parameter `onElementRetrieved` in `BufferedChannel<E>` methods: now they accept `Any?` instead of `E` because now they may be given a wrapped value.

 `SelectImplementation.complete` now uses `debuggerCapture` to properly propagate value that might come from flows.

+## `ThreadContextElement` is moved to common

+The motivation of this change is enabling `ThreadContextElements` in Kotlin/Native, Kotlin/JS and Kotlin/wasm.
+The API is left intact.